-Acoustic sounds are also defined by envelopes.
-The initial transient and subsequent sustain of a sound is due to its envelope.
+Envelopes also define acoustic sounds.
+The initial transient and subsequent sustain of a sound are due to its envelope.

 The second term is filter.
 A filter effectively alters the frequency response of a signal by either reducing or removing frequency above/below certain points along the frequency spectrum.

 A filter, then, can alter the sound quite dramatically by changing its harmonic character.
 Filters are a major part of EQ.

 To learn more about EQ pedals, check out my article What Are EQ Pedals (Guitar/Bass) & How Do They Work?

 An envelope filter is a sort of dynamic EQ.
 It is a filter controlled by an envelope.